Gopal Bhar

-Gopal Bhar or Gopal Bhand (গোপাল ভাঁড় /bn/) was an 18th-century figure in Bengal who is said to be a humorist or jester in the court of Raja Krishnachandra Roy, the king of Nadia Raj.
+Gopal Bhar or Gopal Bhand (Note: গোপাল ভাঁড়, /bn/.) (গোপাল ভাঁড়, /bn/), was an 18th-century figure in Bengal who is said to be a humorist, bhand, and jester in the court of Raja Krishnachandra Roy, the king of Nadia Raj.
 Legends say that he was a part of the Navaratnas (lit.
 'Nine-jewels') of Krishnachandra's court.
 His statue can still be seen in the Royal palace and in Ghurni, Krishnanagar town.
 Gopal is believed to have possessed a keen intelligence.
 Although the historicity of the figure remains disputed, he remains a revered character in Bangladesh and the Indian state of West Bengal.

 Stories

 Tales of his exploits are narrated in West Bengal and Bangladesh to this day in numerous short stories.
 Their origin may be traced to local oral cultures of humour.
 The stories are popular and humorous, often ridiculing figures of authority, including the king, Krishnachandra, himself.
 Many of his stories depict him coming up with inventive and clever answers to satisfy the whimsical requests of royal personages, such as the Maharaja and the Rani.
 In some stories, Raja Krishnachandra asks him to complete certain tasks specifically to test his intelligence, or to embarrass him in public.
 Gopal Bhar always rebuffs the attempt successfully.
 The application of humour never crosses over to the realm of direct disrespect, but manages to point out the weakness in the opponent's argument or conviction.
 As such, his stories are comparable with those of Birbal, Tenali Raman, Gonu Jha and Nasreddin.